Epiplox/Mpp-simulator/Development/Client/README.txt

 ----- USER GUIDE -----

 Requires .NET 8.
-(Runtime for running, SDK for building and running) Create a WPF application with C# and choose the target framework to .NET 8.
+(Runtime for running, SDK for building and running) Create a WPF application with C# and choose the target framework to be .NET 8.
 Move the .dll files (3 pcs) to the project directory.
 Add reference to the .dll files.
 (VS 2022 Project -> Add project reference)